trevorColby/samara/README.md

 # samara
 Samara: Flight analysis for maple tree helicopter seeds and their leading edge vortex generated lift patterns.
+	- Explores navier-stokes solution for effects of LEV fluid dynamics
+	- Sample analysis for samara
+	- Simulation for samara flight